PhenoApps/Field-Book/traits/trait-spectral.md

 | 13RPN00002 | SPECTRO2_spectral_file.csv | nix   |
 | 13RPN00002 | SPECTRO2_spectral_file.csv | nix   |

-While color scans are stored as hexadecimal values, spectral scans are stored in a secondary file with the spectral wavelengths as headers and reflectance values in the rows.
+While colors are stored as hexadecimal values and accessible from the standard file export, spectral data are stored in a secondary file with the wavelengths as columns and reflectance values in the rows.
-This file can be automatically included in the exported file by exporting with media bundled which will create a folder structure similar to below.
+This file can be included in the exported file by exporting with media bundled.
 In this example, the `SPECTRO2_spectral_file.csv` contains the reflectance values for the scans that were collected in `field_sample`.

 <figure class="image">